 In 1673, Father Jacques Marquette and Louis Jolliet embarked in two canoes on an expedition to explore the Mississippi River.
 Marquette was especially useful during the voyage, as he knew several First Nation languages, thus he was able to gather valuable information from local tribes as they made their way through the wilderness.
-BTW: the word Mississippi comes from the Algonquian language and means Father of Waters.
+BTW: the word Mississippi comes from the Algonquian language and means Father of Waters

 (M-0003) Omaha, Nebraska: Iowa Day – September 21, 1898.
 This rare souvenir pin pictures the Iowa State Building on the Exposition fairgrounds.